eltonlanders/Data-Science-Masters-Program/Capstone Project Mahindra First Choice/README.md

 Tools used were Pandas, Tableau, Sklearn, Git, SciPy. <br>
 Succeeded to find useful insights in data and showcased it as an interactive visualization.
 Reached model accuracy of 0.97 and earned team reputation for best EDA and presentation. <br>
 A final powerpoint presentation is also added here which can be refferred to get a better idea about this whole project. <br>
-The code is available in the form of python notebooks
+The code is available in the form of python notebooks.